VyPhammm/IBM-Data-Engineer-Project/Project/README.md

-# IBM-Data-Engineer-Project Project
+# IBM Data Engineer Project

 ## Introduction

+In this project, I will assume the role of an Associate Data Engineer who has recently joined an e-commerce organization.
+You will be presented with a business challenge that requires building a data platform for retailer data analytics.

-In this project, I will:
+I will:

-1) Design a data platform that uses MySQL as an OLTP database and MongoDB as a NoSQL database.
-2) Design and implement a data warehouse and generate reports from the data.
-3) Design a reporting dashboard that reflects the key metrics of the business.
-4) Extract data from OLTP and NoSQL databases, transform it and load it into the data warehouse.
-5) Create an ETL pipeline.
-6) Finally, create a Spark connection to the data warehouse, and then deploy a machine learning model.
+Design a data platform that uses MySQL as an OLTP database and MongoDB as a NoSQL database.
+Design and implement a data warehouse and generate reports from the data.
+Design a reporting dashboard that reflects the key metrics of the business.
+Extract data from OLTP and NoSQL databases, transform it and load it into the data warehouse, and then create an ETL pipeline.
+And finally, create a Spark connection to the data warehouse, and then deploy a machine learning model.

 I am going to use different technologies such as Python, MySQL, NoSQL, Apache Airflow , Apache Spark.